Page cover

 Welcome!

-Here we'll go over the Management Plugin setup in its entirety, with brief (or not so brief!) explanations and descriptions on things.
+Here we'll go over the Management Plugin setup in its entirety, with brief (or not so brief!) explanations Everything is separated in the best possible way so that the sidebar has quick references to search for.

 Feedback is welcome!